Everyone knows the Eredivisie is a conveyor belt of great playing talent.

 Left for: PSV in 2019

-Still only 21 years old, Doan’s is included in this article on the basis of a heavy dose of forecasting.
-However, after a debut campaign in which the Japanese international scored nine goals and provided three assists – bettering Arjen Robben’s teenage tally by one goal – it seems worthwhile including him now rather than revisiting later.
+After a debut campaign in which the Japanese international scored nine goals and provided three assists — bettering Arjen Robben’s teenage tally by one goal — Doan has started to carve out a pretty good career for himself.

-So impressive was the 2016 Young Asian Footballer of the Year in his first season, in fact, that Man City reportedly approached with a co-ownership deal to secure a stake in his talent.
-This was rejected by the Eredivisie side and Doan completed his permanent switch to Groningen at the beginning of 2018/19.
+So impressive was the 2016 Young Asian Footballer of the Year in his first season that Man City reportedly approached with a co-ownership deal to secure a stake in his talent.
+The Eredivisie side rejected this, and Doan completed his permanent switch to Groningen at the beginning of 2018/19.

-A left-footed, attack-minded, tricky winger-cum-midfielder, Doan may not be the first of his kind to thrive in the north of the Netherlands, but he certainly looks like the latest.
-It seems PSV would agree, given they secured the Japan international’s services last summer.
+A left-footed, attack-minded, tricky winger-cum-midfielder, Doan may not be the first of his kind to thrive in the north of the Netherlands, and he is now donning the shirt of SC Freiburg after spells with PSV and Arminia Bielefeld.